osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 ![Resolve tab](/img/book/qs/resolve-result.jpg)

+If we click on `Finish`, then the list of bundles will be saved as the `-runbundles` variable, which controls what bundles should be installed and instarted.

-We should save the `hello` run descriptor now.
+We should then save the `hello` run descriptor.

 ## Launching the project

 At the right-top of the Run tab you see a `Run OSGi` and `Debug OSGi` button.
 Hit it and enjoy the warm welcome from this amazing enRoute application!
-If you can't find it, it is the bottom part of the window, the output of the Eclipse console.
+If you can't find it, it is at the bottom part of the window, the output of the Eclipse console.

 ## Adding a Dependency
 Lets add a simple dependency that is not included in the enRoute Base profile.
-Let's use JLine, a command line processor, to create a quit command.
-Add the following code to `HelloImpl.java`.
+Let's use [JLine][15], a command line processor, to create a quit command.

+Let's add the following code to `HelloImpl.java`.

 	@Component(name = "com.acme.prime.hello")
 	public class HelloImpl extends Thread {